rvalien/GladOs/README.md

 ---
 ### todo
 refactor connections:
-use connection pool for postgres
 move from redis to aioredis
-move from psycopg2 to asyncpg
 redis do postgres backup (new users, TODOes...)
 refactor time button